catsclaw/triumphweb/content/setting/assets/_index.md

 # Canton Icons

 These are informal icons used to indicate each Canton.
-They are infrequently used in the Capital, but are very common throughout the Cantons as a kind of visual shorthand.
-Their simple outlines makes them flexible, easy to embroider on fabric or stencil on walls, and they have a slight anti-Imperium feel about them to most of the powers-that-be.
+They are infrequently used in the Capital, but are very common throughout the Cantons as a visual shorthand.
+Their simple outlines make them flexible, easy to embroider on fabric or stencil on walls, and they have a slight anti-Imperium feel about them to most of the powers-that-be.

 You can download the SVG by clicking on it, and each Canton is labeled separately afterwards for reference.